EnHackathon/staging/_posts/2019-11-04-TomasHyland.md

 will involve copying how they're implemented???

 My aim for the first day was to come up with a plan for the work needed to implement this change.
-Dividing it into tasks with could potentially be addressed by different people next week.
+Dividing it into tasks which could potentially be addressed by different people next week.

 ## First Steps